VDS vs VDC

 How ordering works:

-- Select a category: Linux Based, Windows Based, GPU Ready, Linux High Memory, or Windows High Memory
+- Select a category: Linux Based, Linux High Memory, Windows Based, Windows High Memory, or GPU Ready

-- Optionally add an SSH key, an additional CephFS disk for your VM, and daily backups
+- Optionally add an SSH key, daily backups, and additional CephFS storage

-- Overview - server status, credentials (root / password), IP address, OS, uptime, and resource summary
+- Overview - server status, credentials (root/password), IP address, OS, uptime, resource summary

-- Storage - disk details, backups, and backup schedule
+- Storage - disk details, backups, backup schedule

 - Logs - history of VM actions (start, configure, resize)